open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

 ## <a id="topic_about"></a>About the greenplum\_fdw Module

 `greenplum_fdw` is an MPP version of the [postgres\_fdw](https://www.postgresql.org/docs/9.4/postgres-fdw.html) foreign-data wrapper.
-While it behaves similarly to `postgres_fdw` in many respects, `greenplum_fdw` uses a Greenplum Database parallel retrieve cursor to pull data directly from the segments of a remote Greenplum cluster to the segments in the source Greenplum cluster, in parallel.
+While it behaves similarly to `postgres_fdw` in many respects, `greenplum_fdw` uses a Greenplum Database parallel retrieve cursor to pull data directly from the segments of a remote Greenplum cluster to the segments in the local Greenplum cluster, in parallel.

 By supporting predicate pushdown, `greenplum_fdw` minimizes the amount of data transferred between the Greenplum clusters by sending a query filter condition to the remote Greenplum server where it is applied there.